Users

 • TalkJS doesn't track your user's behavior

-• Sensitive data is [suppressed] when obtained from the Javascript SDK.
+• Sensitive data is [suppressed] when obtained from the JavaScript Data API or classic Javascript SDK.
 To access these fields, you can use the REST API.

-• We don't contact your users, except to send them chat notifications.
+• TalkJS doesn't contact your users, except to send them chat notifications.

 If you want to ban a user, follow this tutorial on how to ban a user from all chats.
 The tutorial also showcases how to ensure the integrity of your user's data by using authentication (identity verification) and disabling client-side conversation syncing.